Print This Bible Study

 This pointed to God’s truth surrounding the fact that those who had appropriated the blood were then to keep themselves pure for a complete period of time, for the entire duration of their lives that followed.
 This was true for the Israelites at the time these festivals were instituted, it was true for the Israelites down through the centuries, and it remains true for Christians today.
 It has been and it remains true for God’s people throughout all time (1 Corinthians 5:6-8).

 And within the continuing symbolism shown by these feast days, God instituted a day of atonement.
-This was the sixth of the seven festivals, and it had to do with shed blood to atone for man’s sins — the sins of those who had previously applied the blood of the paschal lambs (which was immediately followed by God’s command to not partake of that containing leaven).
-The Day of Atonement had to do with a covering provided for the failure of those having previously applied the blood of the paschal lambs to keep themselves pure, their failure to continuously keep themselves separated from that containing leaven.
+This was the sixth of the seven festivals, and it had to do with shed blood to atone for mans sins — the sins of those who had previously applied the blood of the paschal lambs (which was immediately followed by God’s command to not partake of that which contained leaven).
+The day of atonement had to do with a covering provided for failure — a failure to remain separated from sin — for those having previously applied the blood of the paschal lambs.
+This festival had to do with their failure to continuously keep themselves separated from that which is symbolized by leaven.

 Cleansing though is not automatic.
 Rather, it is conditional.
 Cleansing is dependent on the Christian acknowledging his sins.

-In the light of the way in which leaven is always used in the Old Testament, Christ could use the word in a symbolic sense — as He did in Matthew 13:33, and in Matthew 16:6 — and His disciples would know exactly what was meant.
+In the light of the way in which leaven is always used in the Old Testament, Christ could use the word in a symbolic sense — as He did in Matthew 13:33, and in Matthew 16:6, 11 — and His disciples would know exactly what was meant (Matthew 16:12).
 Or, also in this respect, Paul could use the word in this same symbolic sense in his epistles — as he did in 1 Corinthians 5:6-8, and in Galatians 5:9 — and the recipients of these epistles would also know exactly what was meant.

-But an added feature about the way leaven is used in Matthew 13:33 is the context leading into the use of this word.
-The context alone reveals how this word is to be understood.
-And exactly the same thing can be seen where leaven is used elsewhere in the New Testament.
-Every place this word appears, the context always clearly shows the word being used only one way — to show corruption and deterioration — in complete keeping with its Old Testament usage.
+But an added feature about the way leaven is used in Matthew 13:33 is seen in the context leading into the use of this word.
+The context of the passage itself reveals how this word is to be understood, which is the same way leaven is used and understood elsewhere in the New Testament.
+Every place leaven appears in the New Testament, the context always clearly shows the word being used only one way — showing corruption and deterioration — in complete keeping with its Old Testament usage.

 Three Measures of Meal